 The Bible is the touchstone of our faith and practice: we cannot afford to be careless and uninformed in these matters.
 We must insist that new versions earn their right to widespread use in the Churches, not by advertising finesse and promotional gimmicks, but by our careful scrutiny of their accuracy.

-The following is a short excerpt from Robert Martin's Hebrews series in which he gives an assessment of the ESV:
+The E.S.V.
+(English Standard Version) has been gaining in popularity in conservative circles in recent years.
+The last link below is a short excerpt from Robert Martin's Hebrews series in which he gives an assessment of this translation.

 Report a bad link or file problem here.